R-Keeper connector

 Locked orders

-R-Keeper returns error codes 2219 or 13 when a waiter has the order open in the back-office terminal.
+R-Keeper returns specific error codes (2219 or 13) when a waiter has the order open at the back-office terminal.
 Fooodo's response:

 - Mark the order